vlasmirnov/MAGUS/README.md

 * Python 3
 * MAFFT (linux version is included)
 * MCL (linux version is included)
+* FastTree and Clustal Omega are needed if using these guide trees (linux versions included)

 If you would like to use some other version of MAFFT and/or MCL (for instance, if you're using Mac), you will need to edit the MAFFT/MCL paths in configuration.py